Larry Coryell at the Village Gate

 Larry Coryell at the Village Gate is a live album by jazz guitarist Larry Coryell that was recorded on January 21 and 22, 1971 at the Village Gate in New York City.
 It was released by Vanguard Records.
-This was the first album on which his wife Julie Coryell sang.
+This was the first Coryell album on which his wife Julie sang.
 The album included a cover version of a song by Jack Bruce with whom Coryell toured in 1968.

 Rolling Stone stated the album showed Coryell with a power-trio in rock form.
-In his memoir, Coryell stated that Bronson and Wilkinson formed a tight rhythm-section, although it may seem an odd combination.
+In his memoir, Coryell stated that Bronson and Wilkinson formed a tight rhythm section, although it may seem an odd combination.
 His son Murali appeared on the album jacket.